 Monitoring of attendance at academic activities takes place across Schools.
 The details will vary as appropriate to individual subjects, with a minimum of two attendance checks per semester per module for each student.
 Failure to attend a compulsory module element or one of the activities listed below will result in issue of an Academic Alert ABSENCE or CHECKPOINT.
 See also Compulsory Elements.

-Monitoring in the School of Computer Science for 2023-24 will take place as follows:
+Monitoring in the School of Computer Science will take place as follows:

 Level 1 modules – every tutorial